 Forecast years: The programme of work associated with these lines has been developed using the forecast level of growth and development supported by targeted studies and using the blind years costs to develop the programme of work.
 The spend profile has been developed based on forecasts of locations and timescales of growth.
-We have included leftestructure Network Beinforcement expenditure in this line with timescales of growth.
 We have included Infrastructure Network Reinforcement expenditure in this line with the associated opex for the Water Network Growth Programme reported in line B50.